agourlay/cornichon/cornichon-docs/src/main/tut/custom-steps/resource-step.md

 title:  "Resource steps"
 ---

-# ResourceStep
+# ScenarioResourceStep

-A `ResourceStep` is a way to acquire a resource / create some state and make sure that it gets released / cleaned up before the end of the `Scenario` even if normal control flow is interrupted (by an error or a failed assertion for example).
+A `ScenarioResourceStep` is a way to acquire a resource / create some state and make sure that it gets released / cleaned up at the end of the `Scenario` even if normal control flow is interrupted (by an error or a failed assertion for example).

 It can be implemented by a pair of `Step`s.
 One to acquire the resource and another to release it.